bertrandlalo/prefect_jobs/docs/source/deployment.rst

       $ gcloud container clusters create iguazu --num-nodes=1 --machine-type=n1-standard-4

+   Optionally, we can add cluster auto scaling to create nodes as the cluster needs it, with the options
+   ``--enable-autoscaling --min-nodes=1 --max-nodes=N``, where ``N`` is the maximum number of nodes.

-   On either case, make sure that you have ``kubectl`` installed and that you are using the cluster you just created:
+   Make sure that you have ``kubectl`` installed and that you are using the cluster you just created:

    .. code-block:: console

     $ kubectl config get-context
     CURRENT   NAME                                       CLUSTER                                    AUTHINFO                                   NAMESPACE
     *         gke_quetzal-omind_europe-west1-c_iguazu    gke_quetzal-omind_europe-west1-c_iguazu    gke_quetzal-omind_europe-west1-c_iguazu

 4. Install `Helm <https://helm.sh/>`_ on your local computer.
 In general, follow the `installing helm guide <https://helm.sh/docs/using_helm/#installing-helm>`_.